KirstyFurey/e-commerce-product-page/README-KIRSTY.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Changing the colour of an SVG](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element#:~:text=You%20can't%20change%20the,or%20using%20inline.) - This helped me learn how to amend the fill state on an SVG file within a code editor to then allow me to change the colour depending on the icon state or use.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**